VITObelgium/pid-python-quickstart/pid-python-quickstart-init-by-env/README.md

 ## generalities
 The following environment variables can be used as directive for the Processing Information DataStore facility :

-	pidclient.loggers=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
+	pidclient.main.logger=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
 	pidclient.kafka.brokers=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
 	pidclient.kafka.topic= <kafka topic queue to use>
 	pidclient.file.filename = <list of comma separated filenames to use for logging>